ArchipelagoMW/Archipelago/worlds/pokemon_emerald/data/README.md

 - `misc_ram_addresses`: RAM addresses for things the client will need to keep an eye on or write to.
 - `warps`: A list of all encoded warps.
 More on warps in `../README.md`.

-## `ignorable_warps.json`
+## `ignorable_locations.json` and `ignorable_warps.json`

-A list of special warps that can't easily or shouldn't be factored into logic, usually which involve dynamic destinations.
+A list of locations or warps that are pulled from `extracted_data.json` but aren't currently factored into logic.
+Usually these involve dynamic destinations (like Terra/Marine Cave or the Trick House), or they may be part of `Map`s/regions that aren't accessible in the randomizer (like event islands).
 More on warps in `../README.md`.

+Note: These lists suppress warnings, but don't actually filter anything.
+They're indications that the sanity check should not care whether they were included in any regions or not.
+If a location is claimed by a region and also listed in `ignorable_locations.json`, generation will carry on as if it were not listed in `ignorable_locations.json`.

 ## `items.json`